 - Black Soldier Flies

-We have been living off-grid for going on 12 years.
+We have been living off-grid for 12 years.
 To date, we've built two homesteads from scratch with our own hands and our own resources.
 These homesteads focus on sustainability, integrated systems, and open source documentation, to provide real world examples of how anyone can build a home, raise their food, and produce their own energy and water.

 Our website is dedicated to documenting our experiences of living the modern pioneer lifestyle.
 We've been featured in press like Popular Science, Newsweek, Treehugger, Boing Boing, and Earth911.
 We are regular contributors to Make Magazine, with a focus on DIY articles related to homesteading and animal husbandry.